-Toniebox vs Yoto Player: the basics
+Yoto Player vs Toniebox: the basics

 Yoto Player

-The Yoto Player is a screen-free, interactive audio player for children.
+The Yoto Player is an interactive audio player for children.
 It's a modern, technology-driven device that aims to promote storytelling, audio content, and literacy via story cards that are inserted into the audio player.
 The Yoto Player is intended to be simple and safe to use, without screens, menus, or complicated controls.

 Pros